lerancho/doctolib-appointment-finder/README.md

 # Doctolib Appointment Finder

 The Doctolib Appointment Finder is a Node.js application which checks for available appointments for a specific doctor on Doctolib and notifies you via a Slack message if there's an available appointment within a given timespan.
+It also gives an option to automatically stop checking once an appointment is found.

 ## Setup